 Below are two tree species of our site, both in the family Myrtaceae and both considered vulnerable in the endangered species list.

 This upper one is the magenta lilly pilly, Syzigium paniculatum.
-It is a small tree of subtropical rainforest and characteristic of Ourimbah Creek, although rare elsewhere.
+It's a small tree of subtropical rainforest and characteristic of Ourimbah Creek, although rare elsewhere.
 It's one of the least inflammable of trees, so it's a good species to plant near your house if you are in a bushfire-prone area.
-Possums like to browse its foliage, and our powerful owls eat the possums, so it's a case of an endangered tree making an endangered owl less so.This lower one is the Wyong paperbark, Melaleuca biconvexa.
+Possums like to sit in its crown to browse its foliage.
+Powerful owls eat the possums, so this could be a case of an endangered tree making an endangered owl less so.And below is the Wyong paperbark, Melaleuca biconvexa.
 It's a tree of the backswamps on the floodplain, where its characteristic canopy stands out in air photographs.
 It burns readily and, in the past, fire probably aided its spread by getting rid of rainforest competition.
 If cut to the ground by fire it sprouts again from suckers that form on the roots.

 Left, a coral fungus growing on a pile of damp sticks.
 Fungi of many different kinds help recycle the nutrients of dead plants and animals so that they can be reabsorbed by plants.
 Together with mycorrhizal fungi, they help to keep nutrients like phosphorus in the floodplain rather than their being washed down to the coastal lakes.

 And here's a furry little velvet mite, often a parasite on insects, but harmless to humans.

 Since the year 2000, we Landcarers have been restoring the original rainforest around a 2-km length of creek.
 Now, in 2017, the adjacent floodplain is a mosaic of rainforest, wetland and regenerating areas.
 Native plants, animals and fungi, new arrivals or ones we had overlooked, keep being found.
 Current Reports document progress.
 See what we look like here.